 Take the time to learn how to say "hello", "goodbye" and "thank you" in the local language.
 People here are very friendly people and they highly appreciate it when foreigners take the effort to learn their language.
 In Thailand, Laos, Cambodia and Myanmar, a respectful way of greeting another individual is to bow the head slightly with hands pressed together at the chest, as if in prayer.
-Be aware, these societies are still firmly rooted in a system of class and social hierarchy.
+Be aware, greetings in these societies can be rooted in a system of class and social hierarchy.